georgematheos/vs-app-backend/api.md

 ### <a name="visitations"></a>Visitations

-#### <a name="getVisitations"></a>Get visitations
+#### <a name="getJoinVisitations"></a>Get/join visitations
     POST /api/visitations/
-This initiates a Vs session.
-If the visitor who sends the request is an approved visitor of the host, this will begin Vs.  If the visitor is not an approved visitor, this will send a request to the host asking for approval of the Vs.
+A user who would like to visit another's room during visitations should send this request.
+If the visitor is an approved visitor for the specified host, this command will create a [visitations session](#visitationSessionTerm) with the visitor being the only visitor, or, if visitations are already in progress in the host's room, will add the visitor to that [visitations session](#visitationSessionTerm).
+If the visitor is not an approved visitor, this will send a request to the host asking for permission for that user to join Vs.  If the host grants permission, a [visitations session](#visitationSessionTerm) will be started if none is currently in progress, or the visitor will be added to the one currently in progress, if one exists.

 This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
 This JWT must be valid for the person specified in the request body as by `visitorUsername`.